amangupta00/DSA/README.md

 # DSA
-A simple dsa practice repo
+A simple practice repository for Data Structures and Algorithms in Java and Kotlin.